uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 Extension CMake
 ^^^^^^^^^^^^^^^

-Extensions are integrated into the ComputeAorta build system using the :cmake:command:`add_ca_cl_runtime_extension` and :cmake:command:`add_ca_cl_compiler_extension` CMake commands.
+Extensions are integrated into the oneAPI Construction Kit build system using the :cmake:command:`add_ca_cl_runtime_extension` and :cmake:command:`add_ca_cl_compiler_extension` CMake commands.
 These functions store the information required later in the build and is used in